 - Be able to tell ‘where’ you are internally – disassociated, in your head, in your body.

 - Be able to navigate into embodiment using the necessary tools.

 Awareness is also called Essence Nature, or Shiva Nature.
-It’s the one who hold all our physical, emotional/mental and energetic experience.
+It’s the one who holds all our physical, emotional/mental, and energetic experiences.
 When we’re orientated to awareness we are no longer identified with the thought or emotion that we’re experiencing.
 We’re aware OF that thought or feeling.
 Embodiment and awareness are closely linked, but not entirely synonymous.
 It’s possible to be embodied and yet still identified with one’s thoughts and feelings.

 When we are oriented to awareness means that there is NO story being told about the emotion.
 The mind isn’t trying to figure out WHY you’re feeling this way – it’s completely unnecessary and takes one out of the process. instead, one orients completely to awareness itself, over and over again.